scipy/scipy/doc/source/tutorial/basic.rst

 will discuss some of the more useful commands which require a little introduction to use to their full potential.

-To use functions from some of the Scipy modules, you can do:
+To use functions from some of the SciPy modules, you can do:

     >>> from scipy import some_module
     >>> some_module.some_function()